 If you're worried about the time commitment required just let us know and we'll do our best to give you an idea of how much time might be required for each role.

 Having friends to help you with your campaign can be useful, whether this is just encouraging words or a team of people to hand out flyers.
 This is by no means essential though and plenty of people have won elections working on their own.

 Sometimes candidates running in the same set of elections end up helping each other out and it can be a great way to get to know other people so don't worry about working on your own.

 Our nomination process is designed to be as straightforward as is possible.
-Usually you'll just need to attach a photo of yourself, a short paragraph outlining why people should vote for you and fill in a few details about yourself.
+Usually you'll just need to attach/upload a photo of yourself, a short paragraph outlining why people should vote for you and fill in a few details about yourself.
 We'll always make it clear what information is required and will offer help to anyone wanting to be nominated.

 You don't have to be angry or upset about Winchester issues or have an endless list of big changes you'd like to make.
 There is nothing wrong with putting together a simple manifesto with small suggestions.
 Sometimes it is small changes that can make the biggest difference.
 Why not ask your friends if they have any ideas for things they'd like to see changed or made better?

 Being an officer or rep also about giving good feedback and praising the University and the Student Union on things that work well and sometimes campaigning to keep good things.